ensdomains/docs/ens-improvement-proposals/ensip-15-normalization-standard.md

 ### Tokenize

-Given a string, convert to codepoints, and produce a list of **Text** and **Emoji** tokens, each with a payload of codepoints.
+Given a string, convert it to codepoints, and produce a list of `Text` and `Emoji` tokens, each with a payload of codepoints.
+The complete list of character types and [emoji sequences](./ensip-15/emoji.md#valid-emoji-sequences) can be found in [`spec.json`](#description-of-specjson).

 1. Allocate an empty codepoint buffer.
-1. Find the longest emoji sequence that matches the remaining input.
+1. Find the longest **Emoji Sequence** that matches the remaining input.
-	* The longest sequence prevents matching on a shorter sequence that has the same initial codepoints.
 	* Example: `👨🏻‍💻 [1F468 1F3FB 200D 1F4BB]`
 		* Match (1): `👨️ [1F468] man`
 		* Match (2): `👨🏻 [1F468 1F3FB] man: light skin tone`
 		* Match (4): `👨🏻‍💻 [1F468 1F3FB 200D 1F4BB] man technologist: light skin tone` — longest match
 	* `FE0F` is optional from the input during matching.
-	* Example: `👨‍❤️‍👨 [1F468 200D 2764 FE0F 200D 1F468`
+	* Example: `👨‍❤️‍👨 [1F468 200D 2764 FE0F 200D 1F468]`
 		* Match: `1F468 200D 2764 FE0F 200D 1F468` — fully-qualified
 		* Match: `1F468 200D 2764 200D 1F468` — missing `FE0F`
 		* No match: `1F468 200D 2764 FE0F FE0F 200D 1F468` — has (2) `FE0F`
-1. If an emoji sequence is found:
+1. If an **Emoji sequence** is found:
-	* If the buffer is nonempty, emit a **Text** token, and clear the buffer.
+	* If the buffer is nonempty, emit a `Text` token, and clear the buffer.
-	* Emit an **Emoji** token with the fully-qualified matching sequence.
+	* Emit an `Emoji` token with the fully-qualified matching sequence.
 	* Remove the matched sequence from the input.
 1. Otherwise:
 	1. Remove the leading codepoint from the input.